 Frequency/market practice: This depends on the type of deal and the industry of the target.
-In general, the buyer will ask for 30% to 100% but it is standard to negotiate down.
-It ranges from 10% to 100% (mostly less than 100%).
+In general, the buyer will ask for 30% or higher, but it is standard to negotiate down.
+It ranges from 10% to 100% (in large transactions, mostly between 10% and 30%).

 Frequency/market practice: Key or fundamental warranties are often excepted (e.g., title, capitalization, authority).
 Often tax, labor, environmental and specific areas of concern, have specific higher caps.
 Separate caps can be negotiated.
 Normally gross negligence and willful misconduct are also excluded.